CaddyGlow/open-with/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A modern command-line file opener for Linux that respects XDG MIME associations and provides an interactive fuzzy-finder interface for selecting applications.
-A modern command-line file opener for Linux that respects XDG MIME associations and provides an interactive fuzzy-finder interface for selecting applications.

 ## Features